-N. OPERATION AND MAINTENANCE PLAN GUIDELINES

-- 1. The following are items to be considered in the preparation of an Operation and Maintenance plan (O&M).
+N. OPERATION AND MAINTENANCE PLAN GUIDELINES 1.
+The following are items to be considered in the preparation of an Operation and Maintenance plan (O&M).
 These guidelines may be used as a standard O&M plan if deemed appropriate by the design engineer by checking boxes of applicable items, or may be used in the preparation of a custom O&M plan.
 O&M is to be designed to ensure that the facility continues to operate in a safe and effective manner and that problems are prevented or quickly identified and corrected.
-The O&M is to be in conformance with this document, NRCS MD 378, and the Maryland Dam Safety Manual published by the Maryland Department of the Environment. - 2.
-In general, operation items are required for the following major areas: support data, inspections, and emergency procedures.
+The O&M is to be in conformance with this document, NRCS MD 378, and the Maryland Dam Safety Manual published by the Maryland Department of the Environment.
+2. In general, operation items are required for the following major areas: support data, inspections, and emergency procedures.
 The maintenance items required cover the following major areas: embankment, reservoir, spillway and outlet works.

-- a.
-Support Data - (1) Background Information The owner should maintain a complete up-to-date "as-built" plan and design specifications for the dam.
-Also, a copy of the completed Small Pond Summary Sheet (MD-14) should be available. - (2) Record Keeping Written records of maintenance and observations should be kept.
-Photographs are valuable for recording observations and changes. - \\\\\b.
-Inspections - (1) Inspection Guidelines Owners are to make a visual inspection at least twice a year once in the summer after mowing, and once in the winter when the vegetative cover is dormant.
+3. Operations Support Data a.
+(1) Background Information - The owner should maintain a complete up-to-date "as-built" plan and design specifications for the dam.
+Also, a copy of the completed Small Pond Summary Sheet (MD-14) should be available.
+(2) Record Keeping - Written records of maintenance and observations should be kept.
+Photographs are valuable for recording observations and changes.
+Inspections b.
+Inspection Guidelines - Owners are to make a visual (1) inspection at least twice a year - once in the summer after mowing, and once in the winter when the vegetative cover is dormant.
 Inspections are to be made after extreme rainfall events.
-Owners are encouraged to have an inspection by a registered professional engineer at least once every 5 years. - (2) Dam Inspection Checklist Shall be included as part of the operation and maintenance plan and completed at least annually.
-See Appendix A of NRCS MD Standards and Specifications Pond (Code 378) for the check list. - \ c.
-Emergency Procedures - (1) Surveillance Inspect daily or more often under adverse conditions of heavy or extended rainfall, flash flood warnings or snow melt.
+Owners are encouraged to have an inspection by a registered professional engineer at least once every 5 years.
+(2) Dam Inspection Checklist - Shall be included as part of the operation and maintenance plan and completed at least annually.
+See Appendix A of NRCS MD Standards and Specifications Pond (Code 378) for the check list.
+Emergency Procedures c.
+Surveillance - Inspect daily or more often under adverse (1) conditions of heavy or extended rainfall, flash flood warnings or snow melt.
 Inspect for overtopping failures, piping or seepage failures, and structural failures.
 If any of the following conditions are noted, emergency procedures are warranted: muddy water is flowing from the downstream slope or toe; cracks or depressions are forming on the embankment; or flood flow overtopping of the embankment is imminent.
-(2) Mitigation Provide for lowering the reservoir or sand - (2) Mitigation Provide for lowering the reservoir or sand bagging before overtopping.
+(2) Mitigation - Provide for lowering the reservoir or sand bagging before overtopping.
 Action to be taken for piping includes lowering the pool and attempting to plug the upstream end with suitable material.